datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 ```

 In our window specification we answered two questions:
-* How to partition the data (`partitionBy`): In order to have a consecutive and sequential row id that covers the entire dataframe, we need to partition in a way that all the data ends up in one single partition (and -this is why it is a bad idea-).
+* How to partition the data (`partitionBy`): In order to have a consecutive and sequential row id that covers the entire dataframe, we need to partition in a way that all the data ends up in one single partition (and this is why it is ugly!).
 * How to order elements inside the same partition (`orderBy`): So as to preserve the natural order, we will sort the dataframe using `monotonically_increasing_id()`.
 This function generates an ordered and unique but not consecutive row id (we will see more about this function in the next section).